Holistic Nursing Schools and Careers

 Nurses looking for holistic nursing certification must hold a diploma, associate's degree, bachelor's degree or master's degree in nursing.
 Beyond the nursing degree, at least 48 hours of continuing education in holistic nursing or a related subject are required, as well as a minimum of one year of full-time active practice as a holistic nurse.

 Completing the 48 hours of coursework required for certification generally costs between $1,000 to $3,000 for programs approved by the American Holistic Nurses Association.
 Tuition for a full holistic nursing degree varies depending on the length of the program.

 A state license is required for all practicing nurses.
 You do not need a special license or certification to incorporate holistic nursing philosophies, but the American Holistic Nurses Association strongly suggests holistic nursing certification for those who plan to focus on holistic or complementary modalities.
 Certification as a Holistic Nurse – Board Certified (HN-BC), Holistic Baccalaureate Nurse – Board Certified (HNB-BC), or Advanced Holistic Nurse – Board Certified (AHN-BC) proves that you have met well-defined professional standards of practice that have been approved by the AHNA.

 With interest growing in complementary and alternative health care, professionals with holistic nursing training have reason to be optimistic about their career outlook.
 Nursing job opportunities are expected to grow much faster than average, and in particular, nurses with bachelor's degrees will be in high demand.
-According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, job growth is expected to be faster than average (22 percent) for LPNs and LVNs.
+According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, job growth is expected to be much faster than average (25 percent) for LPNs and LVNs.